-Yes, you can use a stand mixer or KitchenAid for whipped cream, using the whisk attachment.
+Yes, you can use a stand mixer or KitchenAid for this whipped cream recipe, using the whisk attachment.
 Follow the instructions below and allow the mixer to whisk to the desired consistency.
-Alex and I prefer whisking by hand versus using a KitchenAid for our homemade whipped cream recipe simply because we enjoy the satisfaction of making it with our own two hands.
-If you prefer having robots work for you (which has a place too), by all means use your KitchenAid for this whipped cream recipe!
+Alex and I prefer whisking by hand versus using a KitchenAid simply because we enjoy the satisfaction of making it with our own two hands.
+But if you prefer, by all means use your KitchenAid mixer!

 Looking for more easy dessert recipes?

-This lightly sweetened homemade whipped cream pairs recipe well with any number of desserts.
+This lightly sweetened homemade whipped cream recipe pairs recipe well with any number of desserts.
 Here are a few of our favorites:

 - Strawberry Vanilla Shortcakes: When strawberry season is on, there’s not much better than strawberry shortcakes!
 Our shortcakes are made with Greek yogurt to keep them moist and topped with crunchy turbinado sugar.

 - Easy Bananas Foster: Instead of serving with ice cream, throw a dollop of whipped cream onto our bananas foster recipe!
 It’s the perfect light counterpoint to the caramel rum sauce.

-This recipe is…
+This homemade whipped cream recipe is…

-This recipe is vegetarian and gluten-free.
+Vegetarian and gluten-free.
 If you’re trying to avoid refined sugars, you can omit the powdered sugar (it’ll still taste good, but it won’t be sweet).Print